thijswerrij/ActivityGraph/index.md

 ### Supported activities

 `Create`, `Update`, `Delete` are implemented.
-When POST-ing objects to inbox of a user, the application checks whether this object is an activity that contains one of these types AND a nested object.
-If so, these objects are processed accordingly.
-Otherwise, the object is processed as a 'normal' object and gets added to a newly created `Create` activity.
+When POST-ing objects to inbox of a user, the application checks whether it has received a valid activity that has one of these types AND contains a nested object.
+If so, this nested object is processed accordingly.
+Otherwise, the activity is processed as a 'normal' object and gets added to a newly created `Create` activity.